Choosing Sweden over Iceland

 About Michelle Kenyon

 Michelle Kenyon lives in San Francisco, California, USA, and has spent 20+ years working healthcare in the specialty of radiation oncology.
 She spent the majority of her career as a healthcare executive in both community and academic medical centers.
-She lives with her boyfriend and two cats, and enjoys travel, spinning classes, and wine, and is currently focusing on turning her passion for photography into a career.
+She lives with her husband and two cats, and enjoys travel, spinning classes, and wine, and is currently focusing on turning her passion for photography into a career.